cn-terraform/terraform-aws-ecs-fargate-scheduled-task/README.md

         pre-commit install

-For that you may need to install the folowwing tools:
+For that you may need to install the following tools:
 * [Pre-commit](https://pre-commit.com/)
 * [Terraform Docs](https://terraform-docs.io/)